bsdhw/Trends/Desktop/README.md

     hw-probe -all -upload

 This report is for one last month.
-Overall report since the beginning of time: [TestCoverage](https://github.com/bsdhw/TestCoverage)
+Overall report since the beginning of time: [TestDays](https://github.com/bsdhw/TestDays)

-Period: Jan, 2023.
+Period: Feb, 2023.

 Contents
 --------